How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 Today we depart Fort Kochi and head south to Alappuzha, otherwise known as Alleppey.
 The journey takes two hours by car or an hour by train.
 Check into your accommodation and spend the afternoon exploring Alleppey.
 Visit Alleppey harbour to check out the houseboats and get excited for tomorrow’s adventure.
 You can either book your houseboat online or negotiate with the boatmen directly at the harbour, like we did.
 Afterwards, head to the main beach where you can watch the fishermen bring in their seafood catch of the day, as the sun sets beautifully over the horizon.

-These are the best places to stay in Alleppey
+Places to stay in Alleppey

 There are great places to stay close to Alleppey, near the beach or by the harbour.